mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 $$L := D - A$$

-This definition is super simple, but it describes something quite deep: it's the discrete analog to the Laplacian operator on multivariate continuous functions.
+This definition is super simple, but it describes something quite deep: it's the discrete analogue to the Laplacian operator on multivariate continuous functions.
 How does such a simple definition capture such a complex idea?
 We will demonstrate this in the remainder of this post.

 Review of the Laplacian for continuous, multivariate functions
 --------------